 Remember that these paddles are not top of the line pickleball paddles but they are good quality wood paddles and a good option for players on a budget.

 This list of 3 pickleball paddles narrows the options for you.
-The detailed analysis is below.
+Read the summary below.

 If you are new to pickleball and only need one paddle, I suggest you consider the paddles in Pickleball Paddles For Beginner Player.